rajesh-babu/Gruntjs-Example/README.md

 # Gruntjs-Example
 Basic example to implement Gruntjs for Web Apps
+You can download the source and execute the project in Nodejs server

+>npm install
+>grunt serve // to run the project for development
+>grunt build // to create distribution for deployment

 # Follow the steps to setup standalone node web server:

-You can download the source and execute the project in Nodejs server

 You can use Connect and ServeStatic with Node.js for this: